St Mary's Christian Brothers' Grammar School, Belfast: History

 The origins of the school can be traced to St Mary's School which was established in Divis Street by the Irish Christian Brothers in 1866.
 The Brothers had been invited by Patrick Dorrian, Bishop of Down and Connor, to educate the working class children of the area.
 In 1929, a new secondary school was built in the nearby Barrack Street.
-The students were largely drawn from the surrounding district but also began to attract some from across Belfast and wider afield.
+The students were largely drawn from the surrounding district but the school later began to attract students from across Belfast and wider afield.
 Due to the growing student population, it was decided in the 1960s to build a new school.
 This opened in a site off the Glen Road in 1968.

 The Barrack Street campus remained in use until 1998 when all students were accommodated in the greatly extended school on the Glen Road.
 The original building on Barrack Street is now known as the Westcourt Centre and provides a range of educational and community services.
 Edmund Ignatius Rice who founded the Irish Christian Brothers was born in Westcourt, Callan, County Kilkenny.
 In 2012, the Barrack Street building was listed as a 'building of special architectural or historic interest' by the Department of the Environment.

 The school was originally entirely run by the Irish Christian Brothers but in the late twentieth century their numbers declined and the school is now entirely staffed by lay teachers.
 It is now under the trusteeship of the Edmund Rice Schools Trust (NI).